Self-similar real trees defined as fixed-points and their geometric properties: Proofs of the existence and uniqueness results

-for a non-negative random variable $A_n$ and a linear operator $B_n$ where $(A_n,B_n), D_n$ are independent, and $B_n$ is composed of $\cR, \cS$ and independent copies of certain $D_1, \ldots, D_{n-1}$.
-A fixed-point equation of this kind is called a perpetuity.
-Note that $| A_n | < 1$ almost surely.
-It follows from classical results on perpetuities, e.g.\ from \cite[Theorem 1.5]{Vervaat1979a}, that this fixed-point equation has at most one solution in distribution.
-This finishes the proof. \end{proof}
+A random variable satisfying a fixed point equation of type \eqref{perpp} is called a \emph{perpetuity.} It follows from classical results on perpetuities, e.g.\ from \cite[Theorem 1.5]{Vervaat1979a}, that \eqref{perpp} has at most one solution (in distribution).
+Repeating the arguments shows that $D_n'$ satisfies a distributional identity of the form $D_n' = U'_n D_n' + V'_n$ with $U'_n = U_n$ and the additive term $V'_n$, can be obtained from $V_n$ by replacing each $D^{(k)}_\ell$ by a copy of $D_\ell'$ while maintaining the independence structure.
+Hence, by our induction hypothesis, $(U_n,V_n)$ and $(U_n', V_n')$ are identically distributed which shows that $D_n$ and $D'_n$ are identically distributed and concludes the proof of the induction. \end{proof}